 While a spool, or swim spa, sounds like the best of both worlds, it's not for everyone.
 Take one for a "test drive" at a friend or family member's house, or try one out at a local spa dealer before buying or building one.
 Make sure the "current" is not like the blast of a pressure washer or fire hose.

-In doing so, you may find out that you can't live without a full-sized pool in which to swim laps or entertain a large crowd, or that all you really want is a hot tub that will allow you to receive a nice, hot soak and high-pressure, massaging jets targeted on your sore muscles a few times a week.
+In doing so, you may find out that you can't live without a full-sized pool in which to swim laps or entertain a large crowd.
+Alternatively, you may find that all you want is a hot tub that will allow you to receive a nice, hot soak and high-pressure, massaging jets targeted on your sore muscles a few times a week.
 Like anything, it takes time and consideration before taking the plunge and becoming a proud spool owner.